-Children with symptoms of COVID-19 who have tested positive should quarantine until at least 10 days have passed since their symptoms first appeared AND be fever free for at least 48 hours (two full days without the use of medicine that reduces fever) AND other symptoms have improved (for example, symptoms of cough or shortness of breath have improved).
-A doctor’s note will be required to return to school.
+Students/staff with symptoms of COVID-19 who have tested positive via a home rapid test should contact us immediately and isolate until confirmation from a laboratory test.
+All students and staff with confirmed COVID cases should isolate until at least five days have passed since their symptoms first appeared AND be fever-free for at least 48 hours (two full days without the use of medicine that reduces fever) AND other symptoms have improved (for example, symptoms of cough or shortness of breath have improved).

-Children who have symptoms and have tested negative should stay home and away from others for 48-72 hours, dependent upon current guidance from the Department of Health, after their fever has ended without the use of fever-reducing medications.
-A doctor’s note will be required to return to school.
+Children who have symptoms and have tested negative should stay home and away from others for 24 hours, dependent upon current guidance from the Department of Health, after their fever has ended without the use of fever-reducing medications.

-Additionally, a child must be FEVER FREE (WITHOUT FEVER-REDUCING MEDICATIONS) FOR 48 HOURS before returning to school.
-Once the child is symptom-free or a licensed physician has given written indication that the child poses no serious threat, the child may return to school.
+Once the child is symptom-free for 24 hours without the use of fever reducing medication, or a licensed physician has given written indication that the child poses no serious threat, the child may return to school.